cjus/mwdc/README.md

 The technical job market is becoming increasingly competitive.
 Companies large and small have plenty of individuals to choose from when it comes to filling roles.
 The candidates who stand out during interviews are the ones who both understand and have embraced modern and cutting-edge technologies and best practices.
 The candidates who are confident and well prepared are the ones well poised to land their dream jobs.

-Many educational institutions are well behind the times, teaching technologies which are considered aging by both startups and larger enterprises.
+Many educational institutions are well behind the times, teaching technologies which are considered less relevent by both startups and larger enterprises.

 This proposal seeks to outline a course curriculum which can be catered to various formats ranging from a one day boot camp (several hours) to a 4-7 week course.
 This course can also be customized as an introductory to advance course.
 This proposal outlines how in later sections.